myltik/azure-docs.ru-ru/articles/resource-group-authenticate-service-principal-cli.md

 <properties
-   pageTitle="Создание субъекта-службы с помощью интерфейса командной строки Azure | Microsoft Azure" description="Использование командной строки Azure для создания приложения Active Directory и субъекта-службы с последующим предоставлением доступа к ресурсам с управлением доступом на основе ролей. В статье показано, как выполнять проверку подлинности приложения с помощью пароля или сертификата." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac"
+   pageTitle="Create service principal with Azure CLI | Microsoft Azure" description="Describes how to use Azure CLI to create an Active Directory application and service principal, and grant it access to resources through role-based access control.
+It shows how to authenticate application with a password or certificate." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac"